San Francisco Bay Area: Demographics

+There is also a significant Middle Eastern and Balkan population.
+There are 4,000 Armenians in San Francisco, and some in the San Jose area.
+The San Jose area, especially the Campbell area and some areas off of San Jose's Stevens Creek Blvd contain a Bosnian community.
+There are several thousand Turks in San Francisco, and a Palestinian population is concentrated in Daly City and San Francisco.

-Since the economy of the Bay Area heavily relies on innovation and high-tech skills, a greater, educated population exists in the region.
+Since the economy of the Bay Area heavily relies on innovation and high-tech skills, a relatively educated population exists in the region.
 Roughly 87.4% of Bay Area residents have attained a high school degree or higher, while 46% of adults in the Bay Area have earned a post-secondary degree or higher.

+Affluence

-The Bay Area is the wealthiest region in the United States, due, primarily, to the economic power engines of San Jose, San Francisco, and Oakland.
+The Bay Area is the wealthiest region per capita in the United States, due primarily to the economic power engines of San Jose, San Francisco, and Oakland.
 The Bay Area city of Pleasanton has the second-highest household income in the country after New Canaan, Connecticut.
 However, discretionary income is very comparable with the rest of the country, primarily because the higher cost of living offsets the increased income.

 By 2014, the Bay Area's wealth gap was considerable: the top ten percent of income-earners took home over eleven times as much as the bottom ten percent, and a Brookings Institution study found the San Francisco metro area, which excludes four Bay Area counties, to be the third most unequal urban area in the country.
-Among the wealthy, forty-seven Bay Area residents made the Forbes magazine's 400 richest Americans list, published in 2007.
-Thirteen lived in San Francisco proper, placing it seventh among cities in the world.
-Among the forty-seven were several well-known names such as Steve Jobs, George Lucas, and Charles Schwab.
-The wealthiest resident was Larry Ellison of Oracle, worth $25 billion.
-A study by Capgemini indicates that in 2009, 4.5 percent of all households within the San Francisco-Oakland and San Jose metropolitan areas held $1 million in investable assets, placing the region first in the United States, just ahead of the New York City metro region.
-On the other hand, low income residents in the Bay Area saw their incomes fall by nine percent since 2007, with the bottom ten percent earning just $20,000 on average.
+Among the wealthy, forty-seven Bay Area residents made Forbes magazine's 400 richest Americans list, published in 2007.